dphilipson/transducist/README.md

   lose the typechecking and autocomplete benefits, but keep all the other advantages.

-* **…typesafe**.
+* **…typesafe** when used in a TypeScript project.
 Avoid the type fuzziness that is present in other transform chaining APIs.
-For example, under Lodash's type definitions, the following
+For example, under Lodash's type definitions, the following typechecks:
-  typechecks:
   ```ts
   const badSum = _([{a: true}, {b: false}]).sum();
   // Returns "[object Object][object Object]", if you're curious.